JoshuaUrrutia/R_Workshop/docs/intro_to_r.md

 # Introduction to R
 R is Turing Complete programming language, which means you can use R to do anything you can do in any other programming language.
-However, certain operations are easier to do in R, and other operations are easier to do in other languages.
+However, certain operations are easier to do in R and other operations are easier to do in other languages.
 For example R is really good at working with dataframes and vectors, but is a little clunky when trying to manipulate strings of text.
-R is free, open-source, and has a large enthusiastic community of developers particularly for statistics and data science.
+R is free, open-source, and has a large enthusiastic community of developers particularly for statistics and data science applications.

 ## Downloading R and R Studio